yashaswinij1999/React/Attempt 3/Toggler/src/readMe.md

 **Import useState**

 - import the _useState_ hook, to store the state.
-- Implement a function to modify the state, findly render it.
+- Implement a function to modify the state, finally render it.

 **Styling**

 - Style the component with using css properties.